-The creator of the Cartoon Network’s “Robot Chicken” will be the first celebrity to represent the Butterfinger brand since Bart Simpson’s memorable run ended nearly a decade ago.
-But while the spokesperson is new, the “Nobody’s gonna lay a finger on my Butterfinger” tagline will again be used in the company’s national TV spots, developed by ad agency Dailey & Associates.
+The creator of the Cartoon Network's Emmy award-winning "Robot Chicken" will be the first celebrity to represent the Butterfinger brand since Bart Simpson's memorable run ended nearly a decade ago.
+But while the spokesperson is new, the "Nobody's gonna lay a finger on my Butterfinger" tagline will again be used in the company's national TV spots, developed by ad agency Dailey & Associates.